godfrei/crows-nest/content/missions/operation-death-star/review.md

 This level is also not that easy to get through.
 You start off without any weapons, hard enough against a single Kell dragon, but surely deadly in an Imperial detention center.
 After appropriating some weapons, you get to make your way through a station filled with troopers.
 There are generators to keep them coming so the action never stops.

 There are a few little details I noticed that seemed out of place.
-Whay is the door to my cell unlocked?
+Why is the door to my cell unlocked?
 And why can I open it from the inside anyway?
 This is a question we could ask of Dark Forces as well, but it's made worse when you are meant to be a prisoner placed in that cell.
 I also would have expected the Death Star to have a few more troops in it to throw at an intruder.
 It's tough as it is, but the whole place seemed a little sparse to me.

 ## Overall